 Nationally, there are more than 2,000 community-owned electric utilities, serving over 45 million people or about 14 percent of the nation's electricity consumers.

 Some of the nation's largest cities – Los Angeles, San Antonio, Seattle and Orlando – operate publicly owned electric utilities, but many public power communities are small with their utilities serving 3,000 or fewer customers.

-Public Power in Colorado
+Public Power communities have the lowest average electric bills in Colorado

 There are 28 community-owned electric utilities across Colorado that provide power to over 462,000 electric customers throughout the state or about 17 percent of Colorado's electricity consumers.